 The use of artifacts and the packaging of evidence is embedded in the various chapters of the eVAL User Guide.

 There may be times when a Principal has conducted the entire evaluation and scored evidence without the use of the eVAL tool, yet still wants to use eVAL to store the scores and archive the final summative reports for their assigned teachers.
-This short tutorial will demonstrate the steps to complete this task.
+Email firstname.lastname@example.org for a short tutorial that will demonstrate the steps to complete this task.